Survive an Oracle Audit and Take Control of Your Software Assets

 - What about my Cloud Licensing?

-Version 1 optimisation expertise helps to deliver financial risk reduction of over 80% on average during audit scenarios.
+Version 1 license optimisation expertise helps to deliver financial risk reduction of over 80% on average during audit scenarios.
 Regardless of where you are on the Oracle audit journey, Version 1 is here to help guide you through the process or prepare for audit.

 Take Control of your Software Assets